 In our Nike example, if someone was to look at the tweet before posting and say “hey, does having an excuse for not working out fit into our message?
 Does it make people perceive us a motivated fitness company?” the answer would be a big, fat (pun intended) NO. So they wouldn’t post it.
 And their brand would be better for it.

-For The Crown Fox, my identity does not include my awkward life tweets of things that happen on the daily.
+For my business, my identity does not include my awkward life tweets of things that happen on the daily.
 So, despite how funny I find them, I refrain from tweeting to my business account about how the grocery store put cat food and wine right next to each other for my convenience.
 Just like whoever runs Nike’s twitter might be totally terrible at running and like trip and fall every time they run – do they tweet about that?
 No!
 They tweet things like “Weather conditions can’t stop your run” and “You’ve only just begun.”

 WHAT BRANDING INCLUDES

 When I create a brand identity for someone it includes visual elements – a logo, a stationery suite, color palettes, etc. But, more importantly, it includes analyzing and understanding the company, their purpose, their target client, and how they want to be perceived.
 MORE importantly than that, it includes helping the client to see the importance of knowing these things about their company.
-If you're more of a DIYer then check out Branding 101: Building Your Base.

 It would be cool, and somewhat profitable (Maybe?
 I have no idea) to churn out logos for $50 a pop and spend about half an hour thinking about it.
 But would that help my client see success in the future?
 Would my client have a greater understanding of who they are, what they do, and who they serve?
 Would they be able to create content that pulls their target customer in and makes them more profit?
 Maybe!
 Maybe they would.
 But probably they wouldn’t.
 Probably they wouldn’t stand out in the crowd as a company that is worth buying from.
 Probably they wouldn’t connect with future customers in a way that builds loyalty or trust.
 Want to learn more about these ideas for your own business?
 I’m creating a brand new program in early 2019 for you.
 Get on the waitlist now!

 THE MAIN POINT